Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 💡 **AI Prompt:**
 > "How do I group duplicate items and show a total in a shopping cart in React?"

+#### 🏆 Super Stretch Challenge – Update the inventory
+When an Item is put in the cart decrease the number of units for that item stored in data.

+In order for this update values stored with `useMemo` `data` will need to be declared as a dependency to `useMemo` and declared inside of a component!

 ---